-Alexia Svejda is a native Idahoan that has called the Antelope Valley home since 1999.
-She is currently the president and executive director of the California City Chamber of Commerce and president elect of the Cerro Coso Community College Foundation board.
+Alexia Svedja is a native Idahoan that has called the Antelope Valley home since 1999.
+She is currently the president and executive director of the California City Chamber of Commerce and president-elect of the Cerro Coso Community College Foundation board.

-Alexia holds a bachelors in German from Utah State University, a masters in Bilingual-Bicultural Studies from the University of Texas, San Antonio, and a certificate of Nonprofit Management from Duke University.
+Alexia holds a bachelor's in German from Utah State University, a master's in Bilingual-Bicultural Studies from the University of Texas, San Antonio, and a certificate in Nonprofit Management from Duke University.

 Alexia also taught and rewrote the curriculum for Adult English as a Foreign Language classes at Cerro Coso.

-An alumni of Cerro Coso Community College, Deidre went on to earn her Bachelor's degree in Business in 2006.
+An alumnus of Cerro Coso Community College, Deidre went on to earn her Bachelor's degree in Business in 2006.